edwardDev89/CompanyManagement/README.md

 - EF core 8 to create the db by code ( add-migration + update db )

 Pre-requisite for run the project
-Install localDb with server (localdb)\CompanyManagementDB for login.
+Database: Install localDb & sql management studio, then create a dbname,
+Backend: Change the dbname in appSetting.json , default is (localdb)\CompanyManagementDB
+Frontend: run npm i to install the necessary package